ecoacoustics/metadata-standard/cli.md

 ### Configurable segment semantics?

-Should the block size, format, or overlap be configureable?
+Should the block size, format, or overlap be configurable?

 Does a user want 120-second blocks, consistent sample rate, or an overlap of 50%?